-2.9 EIA CONSULTATION
+2.9 EIA Consultation

-Public participation and consultation are a requirement in terms of Section 21 of the Environmental Management Act, No. 7 of 2007 and its regulations for a project that requires an environmental clearance certificate.
+Public participation and consultation are a requirement in terms of section 21 of the Environmental Management Act, No. 7 of 2007 and its regulations for a project that requires an environmental clearance certificate.
 Consultation is a compulsory and critical component in the EIA process, aimed at achieving transparent decision-making, and can provide many benefits.

-A key aim of the consultation process is to inform stakeholders and I&APs about the proposed project.
+A key aim of the consultation process is to inform stakeholders and interested and affected parties (I&AP) about the proposed project.
 The methods undertaken for the proposed project are detailed as follows, which are in line with the requirements of the EIA regulations.

-2.9.1 Non-technical summary
+2.9.1 Non-Technical Summary